affinidi/laravel-socialite-affinidi/README.md

     ```
 2. Open the [http://localhost:8000/](http://localhost:8000/), which displays login page
     **Important**: You might error on redirect URL mismatch if you are using `http://127.0.0.1:8000/` instead of `http://localhost:8000/`.
-3. Click on `Affinidi Login` button to initiate OAuth2 login flow with Affinidi Vault
+3. Click on `Affinidi Login` button to initiate OIDC login flow with Affinidi Vault

 <br/>
 <br/>